cgroll/data_apps_aws/Readme.md

 ## Roadmap

+- deploy notebook renderer with new setup to Fargate
+- deploy slack bot to Raspi

 - write alfred data to AWS MySQL database
 - render notebook with template (skip code)
 - upload to S3